Register your interest in the Irish Internship Programme here.

 - Living allowance ($2000)

-- Note: Applications are accepted for individual internship positions (up to three), not to the programme as a whole.
-Please submit a resume and cover letter that is relevant and specific to the position you are applying for.
+- PLEASE NOTE: Students apply for individual internship positions (up to three), not to the programme as a whole.
+Please submit a resume and cover letter that is relevant to the specific internship placement.

-- All interviews will take place on Zoom.
-Short first round interviews will take place with the Internship Programme Manager.
-All subsequent interviews will be arranged and conducted by the organisations.
+- A short first round interview for most positions will take place on campus with the Internship Programme Manager Maggie Arriola during the week of October 10th.
+All subsequent interviews will be arranged and conducted by the host organizations virtually.

-- Register your interest in the Irish Internship Programme by filling out this form here with your name, your major, and your area of interest for summer internship opportunities.
-Any additional questions can be directed to the programme manager Maggie Arriola.
+Register your interest in the Irish Internship Programme by filling out this form with your name, your major, and your area of interest for summer internship or research opportunities.

-Available internship opportunities (including an option to Design Your Own Internship) can now be seen on Handshake.
-Please favorite the Notre Dame Dublin Global Gateway page on Handshake (here) to receive notifications and updates
+Available internship and research opportunities can now be seen on Handshake.
+Please favorite the Notre Dame Dublin Global Gateway page on Handshake to receive notifications and updates.

 PLEASE NOTE: Not all internship placements are on offer every year.
 Please check the Dublin Global Gateway page on Handshake for this year’s placements.